 When we purchase auto insurance, we sign a contract with the insurance company.
-This means that the insurance company, under the contract, is not required to pay a single dollar above the insurance policy limits chosen by the insured.
-If the chosen limits are just the required minimum coverage, then that is all they will likely pay.
+This means that the auto insurance the company, under the contract, is not required to pay a single dollar above the insurance policy limits chosen by the insured.
+If the chosen insurance policy limits work and are just the required minimum coverage, then that is all they will likely pay.

 There is a small exception where we can sometimes recover “bad faith” damages against the liability insurance company.
 This occurs when the insurance company, in some way, fails to protect its own insured and exposes them to an auto accident verdict in excess of the policy limit that they purchased.